White Sox manager Renteria not with team, pending tests

 Miami’s home opener against Baltimore was postponed, as was the New York Yankees’ game in Philadelphia.
 The Yankees would have used the same clubhouse the Marlins occupied for three days.

-The White Sox have had at least three players test positive this summer, including third baseman Yoan Moncada, who revealed his test result.
-The team did not identify the other two players.
+The White Sox announced July 5 they had two players test positive for the coronavirus.
+The team never identified the players, but star third baseman Yoan Moncada revealed his positive test result after he rejoined the team.

+”We’re just continuing to focus on what we’re doing, taking the correct measures to keep everyone as safe as we possibly can,” McEwing said. ”As an organization and as training staff we’ve done a pretty good job so far, and hopefully it continues that way.”

+McEwing is satisfied the team has been following the proper procedures to handle a potential outbreak, something every team fears.

 The team recalled right-hander Ian Hamilton from its training facility in Schaumburg, Illinois, purchased the contract of infielder Ryan Goins and designated infielder Cheslor Cuthbert for assignment.